Lord-Tiger/CYBR8420_Fall24/Assurance_Cases.md

 -------------------------------------
 **Yasir:** Did assurance case #1 including the diagram and the case's assessment, updated the GitHub projects page and closed all open issues.
 Created the assignment's md document, helped convert it to the proper format, contributed to the reflections and references sections as well as part #2 of the assignment (Alignments) that are relevant to case #1 such AES-256 encryption, configuration auditing, software logs and external Audits and periodic vulnerability scans pieces.
 Also did an overall review and fixed issues in the deliverable document.

 **Brian:** Did assurance case #2 including the diagram and the case's asessment, contributed to the reference and part #2 of the assignemnt (MFA, Free online forum and chat, Policies and Procedures).
+Assisted witht the completeion of the assurance cases  and review of the document.

 -------------------------------------------------------
 **Reference Links:**